 Note: The recipe prepares 12 red eggs and about 6-10 yellow eggs.
 If you need more, adjust the ingredient amounts accordingly.

 For the yellow eggs:

 Place 6-10 eggs in a saucepan and cover with water from the tap until it covers them completely.
-Turn on the ring and when they start boiling, turn off the ring, cover the saucepan and leave the eggs on the ring for 18 minutes.
-This will give you hard-boiled eggs without using electricity to boil them.
+Turn on the heat and when they start boiling, turn off the heat, cover the saucepan and leave the eggs in the water for 18 minutes.
+This will give you hard-boiled eggs without using much electricity to boil them.

-Take out the eggs with a ladle and place them on a dish.
+Take out the eggs with a ladle and place them in a dish.
 Add 1 tablespoon of TURMERIC and 1/4 cup of WHITE WINE VINEGAR in the water.
 Bring to the boil and then shimmer covered for 10 minutes.
-Turn off the ring.
+Turn off the heat.

 For the red eggs:

 Place 12 eggs in a saucepan and cover with water from the tap until it covers them completely.
-Turn on the ring and when they start boiling, turn off the ring, cover the saucepan and leave the eggs on the ring for 18 minutes.
-This will give you hard-boiled eggs without using electricity to boil them.
+Turn on the heat and when they start boiling, turn off the heat, cover the saucepan and leave the eggs in there for 18 minutes.
+This will give you hard-boiled eggs without using much electricity to boil them.

-It makes sense to use two different pans and make all your eggs at the same time.
-If you want to mix equal amounts from the yellow and red water onto a third pan, then you can make orange eggs…. in the same fashion, you can have more colours by using other ingredients.
+It makes sense to use two different pans and dye all the eggs at the same time.
+If you want to mix equal amounts from the yellow and red water onto a third pan, then you can make orange eggs…. in the same fashion, you can have more colors by using other ingredients.
 For example:

 More organic colours!

 Light blue or grey eggs: Use half a purple cabbage (shredded)